Ceramics Graduate Overview

 SAIC faculty and students influence and embrace a culture of investigation, exploration, innovation, and conceptual growth and play a vital role in shaping contemporary discourse in the field.
 The Art Institute of Chicago's collections of ceramics, design, architectural ornamentation, painting, and sculpture provide an outstanding resource for study.

-The city itself is rich in ceramics resources, from architectural façades to the extensive holdings of the Field Museum, Oriental Museum, and others.
+The city itself is rich in ceramics resources, from architectural façades to the extensive holdings of the Field Museum, Institute for the Study of Ancient Cultures, and others.
 The Ceramics department is located in the same building as our museum, whose excellent collections of ceramics, pottery, painting, and sculpture provide an outstanding resource for study.

 There is an ever-increasing number of ceramic-based work in galleries and museums throughout the city, making Chicago an ideal setting in which to engage in the in-depth study of a changing discipline within a department committed to interdisciplinary practice and experimental research.